Swimbridge: Jack Russell Terrier

 The parish was the home of the Rev. John "Jack" Russell, Vicar of Swimbridge and Rector of Black Torrington, who first bred the Jack Russell Terrier.
-Russell is said to have brought his first terrier, Trump, whilst he was studying at Oxford University and then bred from her to eventually originate the Jack Russell strain of terrier.
-John Russell died in 1883 and was buried in the graveyard of St. James's Church; the village pub is named after him and in 2018 displays one of his terriers on the pub sign.
+Russell is said to have acquired his first terrier, Trump, whilst he was studying at Oxford University and then bred from her to eventually originate the Jack Russell strain of terrier.
+Russell died in 1883 and was buried in the graveyard of St. James's Church.
+The village pub is named The Jack Russell and displays an image of Trump on its sign.

 Railway

 From 1873 to 1966, Swimbridge had a station on the Devon and Somerset Railway, which became part of the Great Western Railway and which ran from Taunton to Barnstaple.
-The alignment of the railway line through Swimbridge station is now part of the North Devon Link Road.

 Industry

 Leather Tanning was a major local industry until 1965.